isomerpages/nlb-biblioasia/_podcast/The Forgotten Murals of Paya Lebar Airport.md

 #### **Teaser clip** ####
 <a href=""><img src="/images/Podcast/ep%203%20(murals%20by%20dahlia)%20teaser.jpg" style="width:auto; height:400px;"></a>

+#### **Credits** ####
+This episode of BiblioAsia+ was hosted by Jimmy Yap and produced by Soh Gek Han.
+Sound engineering was done by Gibson Analytics.
+The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by&nbsp;[Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI).
+Special thanks to Dahlia for coming on the show.

 #### **Resources** ####
 Dahlia Shamsuddin, “[The Forgotten Murals of Paya Lebar Airport](/vol-17/issue-2/jul-sep-2021/murals),” <i>BiblioAsia</i> 17, no. 2 (2021).